Muscular dystrophy is a group of disorders that cause muscle weakness over time. The different forms are:

 This condition is caused by changes in genes.
 These changes cause problems with how the body makes proteins that are needed for healthy muscles.
 Each form of the disease is caused by a different faulty gene.
 Some of these genes are passed from parent to child.

-Duchenne and Becker dystrophy is more common in boys.
+Duchenne dystrophy and Becker dystrophy are more common in boys.

 The risk of muscular dystrophy is also higher in people who have a family member who have it.